 - Compassion: Some people admirably manage to find the time and energy to help other even when they are facing rough seas themselves.
 Even though this comes out from an act of compassion and selflessness, it is also a doorway to their own inner peace.
 In fact although it seems quite hard to do in moments when we are down and out, giving attention to others’ needs is a way of getting ‘out of your head’ which, ironic as it sounds, is a fast remedy to unhappiness.

 - Seek support of others: Well it works both ways too.
-Helping others is a way to shift your center of attention away from your ailments.
+Helping others is a way to shift your centre of attention away from your ailments.
 However seeking any form of support from others is a way of finding reinforcement and encouragement and is highly recommendable.

 - Be grateful to everything around you: Because we so often forget of the little miracles happening around us on a daily basis.
 We only think about what’s missing instead of counting our blessings.
 Being thankful to life is not some wishy washy magical spell that washes away all your troubles.
 Rather it is an exercise in which you become aware of the positive and meaningful things happening in your life…a real booster.